markspolakovs/markspolakovs/README.md

   </samp>
 </p>

+- 🛠 I'm primarily interested in full-stack web development, with most of my experience with React.
+I also know a thing or two about audio processing and streaming.
 - ⌨️ Languages incl.
 Javascript (Typescript), HTML5/CSS3/SCSS, Go, PHP, Python.
 Currently learning Kotlin and Rust.
 - 💬 I'm looking for a one-year industrial placement in any of the above, so please get in touch!
 No full-time jobs over a year though please, unless you're okay with me starting in four years' time.